 Chart History.
-Chart test marketed in 2004 in the Central Florida Ballet Nutcracker program which Cutting Edge Communications published, and launched in March 2005.
+Cutting Edge Communications test marketed Chart in 2004 in the Central Florida Ballet Nutcracker program which Cutting Edge Communications published, and launched Chart in March 2005.
 At that time, Winter Park did not have a dedicated magazine and the art galleries on upscale Park Avenue struggled, even though Winter Park was the epicenter of arts and culture in all of Central Florida.
 Ad agency owner and entrepreneur Casey Tennyson (Swann) had a marketing concept to fill the missing needs in her upscale community.
 In 2005 Orlando Sentinel, and in 2006 UCF’s Pegasus magazine and Orlando Business Journal, covered the sensational success story.
 The Orlando Sentinel arts column often covered Chart’s major art shows.
-The art gallery was Chart from the beginning (spelled chART originally) and the magazine was NOW for a few issues, then became Chart like the art gallery.
-As Chart expanded to Palm Beach in 2018, the events were covered by Florida Weekly.
+The art gallery was Chart from the beginning, spelled chART originally.
+The magazine was NOW for a few issues, but did not get the trademark for that name, so the magazine became Chart like the art gallery.
+Chart Publisher Casey Tennyson ran a successful ad agency and had many media relationships and the other publications covered what was very newsworthy at the time, that historic affluent Winter Park now had a niche magazine for luxury marketing.

 +++ Orlando Sentinel, Section C, Monday, August 22, 2005, Chart program maps out new framework for arts community, Some might call it a stroke of genius: Everybody wins when art, business and charity meet, The View From Here is a slice of local life by Sentinel reporters, Today, feature writer Aline Mendelsohn contributes.